Google Ads

 Google Ads is not about hacks, tricks, or chasing platform novelty.

-When those foundations are right, Google Ads becomes one of the most controllable acquisition channels available.
-When those foundations are weak, even advanced campaign types and automation will struggle to produce reliable results.
+When those foundations are strong, Google Ads can become one of the most controllable acquisition channels available.
+When they are weak, even advanced campaign types and automation will struggle to produce reliable results.

 Do the fundamentals properly, and scale becomes much easier.